petereijgermans11/angular-advanced/README.md

 # Angular Advanced

-Labs, exercises and example code on the training Angular Advanced by Peter Eijgermans
+Labs, exercises and example code on the training Angular Advanced by Peter Kassenaar

 ## Contents
 - 1xx - Modules and Routing